The memory database for AI agents.

 Why engrava.

-Engrava ships graph memory, hybrid search, dreaming consolidation,
+Engrava ships graph memory, hybrid search, background consolidation,

 and a tamper-evident audit trail in one pip install.